Eldritch Instinct System Reference Document (v0.8)

 External Interaction

-Players interact with the fictional world directly through questions and descriptions, instead of mechanics.
+Players interact with the game world directly through questions and descriptions instead of mechanics.
 Questions are gameplay.

 Roll-Play

-Mechanics should create tense situations and force players to make tough choices.
+Mechanics should create exciting situations, both in and out of the game, and force players to make tough choices.
 They are not a simulation.

 Immersion

-The rules, or the absence thereof, and the principles help players immerse themselves in the fictional world and create verisimilitude where it matters.
+The rules, or the absence thereof, help players immerse themselves in the game world and create verisimilitude where it matters.

 Fail Forward